 Q. What are the signs and symptoms of COVID-19?

-If you have the following symptoms – fever over 100.0, cough, shortness of breath – please call the nurse line at 480-587-6200, so that we can direct you to the most appropriate place for care.
+If you have the symptoms listed above, please call the nurse line at 480-587-6200, so that we can direct you to the most appropriate place for care.
 If you’re having an emergency, call 9-1-1 immediately.

 If you believe that you may have Coronavirus: